 What we don’t: Not as warm or soft as a down jacket.

 What are the downsides of a jacket like the Columbia Heavenly?
-It won’t pack away into a suitcase nearly as small as a comparable down jacket (synthetic insulation is much less compressible), and you don’t get the same warmth for the weight either.
+It won’t pack away into a suitcase nearly as small as a comparable down jacket (synthetic insulation is much less compressible), and you don’t get the same warmth for the weight, either.
 The jacket does get reasonably high marks for being cozy in cold conditions, but you likely will want to layer up when the temperatures get truly frigid.
-These issues aside, the jacket looks the part for both outdoor and urban use, comes in a variety of nice colorways—and given the price—remains popular year after year.
+These issues aside, the jacket looks the part for both outdoor and urban use, comes in a variety of classy colorways, and won't break the bank, making it popular year after year.

 See the Columbia Heavenly Long Hooded Jacket